 - ½ cup ketchup

 - 1 tablespoon yellow mustard

-In a skillet pan, over medium high heat, cook ground turkey, onion, green pepper, celery, and salt until meat is no longer pink.
+- In a skillet pan, over medium high heat, cook ground turkey, onion, green pepper, celery, salt & pepper until meat is no longer pink.
 Break up into crumbles as you cook it.
 Drain.
 Add into the crock pot insert.

-Add the reamining ingredients (not the hamburger buns!) and stir together until combined.
+- Add the tomato soup, ketchup, brown sugar, and mustard in with meat and stir together until combined.
 It may seem like there is not enough liquid but trust me, it's good.
 Don't add any additional liquid.